From smooth dynamical twists to twistors of quantum groupoids: From dynamical twists to twistors of quantum groupoids

 is a twistor of the quantum groupoid $\cH:=\cD\otimes U(\frakg)\llbracket \hbar \rrbracket$. \end{enumerate} \end{theorem} We postpone the proof in the next subsection.
 Applying Theorem~\ref{MAIN} and \cite{Xu-Quantum}*{Theorem 4.14} to the quantum groupoid $\mathcal{H} = (\cH , \alpha, \beta, \cdot, \Delta, \epsilon)$ over $R$, we obtain the following: \begin{corollary} Suppose that $F$ is a smooth dynamical twist.
 Then the sextuple $\mathcal{H}_{\cF}=(\cH, \alpha_{\cF}, \beta_{\cF}, \cdot, \Delta_{\cF}, \epsilon)$ is a quantum groupoid over $R_{\cF}=(R, \ast_{\cF})$, where the product $\ast_{\cF}$ is given by Equation \eqref{NewProduct}, the source and target maps $\alpha_{\cF}$ and $\beta_{\cF}$ are given by Equation \eqref{NewSource} and \eqref{NewTarget}, respectively, the product $\cdot$ is the usual associative multiplication and the coproduct $\Delta_{\cF}$ is given by

 for all $x \in \cH$.
 The resulting quantum groupoid $\cH_{\cF}$ is called the dynamical quantum groupoid. \end{corollary}

-We now explain relations between our Theorem \ref{MAIN} and some existing results: \begin{enumerate} \item When the Lie subalgebra $\frakl$ is abelian, the Gutt twistor $\Theta_{\mathrm{Gutt}}= \Theta_0 = \sum_i \hbar \frac{\partial}{\partial \lambda_i}\otimes l_i$ and the PBW star product $\ast_{\PBW}$ coincide with the usual multiplication of functions.
-Applying Theorem \ref{MAIN} and Corollary \ref{MAIN2} to this case, we recover the construction of twistors from dynamical twists and dynamical quantum groupoids in~\cite{Xu-R-matrices}. \item Note that the space of right $L$-invariant compatible star products on $C^{\infty}(V\times G)\llbracket \hbar \rrbracket$ is isomorphic to that of twistors of the form $\cF=\overline{F\ast_{\PBW}} \cdot \Theta_{\mathrm{Gutt}}$.
+We now explain relations between our Theorem \ref{MAIN} and some existing results: \begin{enumerate} \item When the Lie subalgebra $\frakl$ is abelian, the Gutt twistor $\Theta_{\mathrm{Gutt}}= \Theta_0 = \exp( \sum_i \hbar \frac{\partial}{\partial \lambda_i}\otimes l_i)$ and the PBW star product $\ast_{\PBW}$ coincide with the usual multiplication of functions.
+Applying Theorem \ref{MAIN} and Corollary \ref{MAIN2} to this case, we recover the construction of twistors and dynamical quantum groupoids from smooth dynamical twists in~\cite{Xu-R-matrices}. \item Note that the space of right $L$-invariant compatible star products on $C^{\infty}(V\times G)\llbracket \hbar \rrbracket$ is isomorphic to that of twistors of the form $\cF=\overline{F\ast_{\PBW}} \cdot \Theta_{\mathrm{Gutt}}$.
 As a consequence of Theorem \ref{MAIN}, we recover the one-to-one correspondence between smooth dynamical twists and right $L$-invariant compatible star products on $V \times G$~\cites{Alekseev-Calaque, Xu-Nonabelian}.